top of page

 Illuminator and Content Creator

-Musical theatre researcher of historical and present white supremacy.
+Client & Event Imagination Strategist.
 Cate is passionate about creating safe spaces of belonging for all theatre workers.

 Daryl-2 (2).jpg